tillmzw/cos/content/posts/29-The-Dinner.md

 # The Dinner

-The party has a tense dinner with Lord Strahd {{% mdref strahd-of-zarovich %}}.
+The party has a tense dinner with Lord {{% mdref strahd-of-zarovich %}}.

 The party gets food served that they like.
 Its unclear how Strahd knew their favourite food.
 There is also fresh food that the party has never seen while travelling Barovia: Apples and more.
 Strahd says that he has people getting stuff to him.